arijit39/A_PDC/README.md

 # A_PDC
-Panel Data Creation using Python
+Algorithms : Panel Data Creation using Python